Brexit, the EU and … um … Youtube?

 I think 1) it’s important to realise the size and power of these businesses and 2) it’s also important to always be aware of potential biases.

 Do I have a bias?
 Of course I do.
 All my opinions are biased – one way or another.
 I think everybody is like that.
 But the opinions I express are my real opinions.

-I wish I could remember what exactly my point was … it wasn’t actually about Youtube having a bias, it was more about the videos … something about how most news isn’t fake but all news is biased (to a greater or lesser degree) and that rather than trying to stamp out “fake news”, which could stifle debate, we should focus more on understanding the content creator’s biases and motivations.
+I wish I could remember what exactly my point was… It wasn’t actually about Youtube having a bias.
+It was more about the videos… Something about how most news isn’t fake but all news is biased – to a greater or lesser degree.
+What if we focused less on stamping out “fake news”, which could stifle debate?
+And we focus more on understanding the content creator’s biases and motivations?

 Listen to what people have to say.
 Try and understand where they’re coming from.
 And let your instincts, experience and reason tell you what’s true for you.